Program: B.A., Anthropology

 Student Learning Outcomes

-- Explain the evolutionary process, particularly as it relates to primate and, specifically, hominin evolution.
+- Describe and explain the evolutionary process, particularly as it relates to primate and specifically hominin evolution.

-- Describe biological and behavioral variation among human and nonhuman primates in context.
+- Describe and explain biological and behavioral variation among human and nonhuman primates in context.

-- Demonstrate the ability to conceptualize, collect, describe, analyze and interpret anthropological evidence according to generally accepted professional practice.
+- Demonstrate the ability to conceptualize, collect, describe, analyze, interpret and communicate anthropological evidence according to generally accepted professional practice and ethics.

-- Explain how anthropology may be used to engage in contemporary issues.
+- Describe and explain how anthropology can be used to engage in contemporary issues and can be applied toward addressing social problems.

 ADT/STAR Act Degree Road Maps